rtoal/iki-compiler/README.md

 ![Iki image](http://i.imgur.com/JRTmR2A.png)

 This is a compiler for the little programming language called Iki.
-The compiler is a Node.js commandline application written in CoffeeScript.
+The compiler is a Node commandline application written in CoffeeScript.
 It's intended to be useful for people teaching or learning about compiler writing &mdash; at least the front-end parts, since the backends are pretty trivial.
 Scanning and parsing are done by hand rather than with a parser generator, giving students an opportunity to learn about text processing and recursive descent parsing.

 ## The Compiler